The Sweet Hereafter (novel): Basis of novel

 The novel was based on a 1989 bus crash in Alton, Texas and its aftermath.
 At 7:30 A.M. on September 21, 1989, a Coca-Cola truck hit a Mission school bus, knocking it into a gravel pit at the corner of Five-Mile Road and Bryan Road.
 Twenty-one children from the Alton area were drowned, and 49 were injured.
 This was the worst school bus accident to date in Texas history.
 The driver of the truck, Ruben Perez, was found to be at fault for the crash by the National Transportation Safety Board.

 Some lawyers faced ethics charges in their rush to file suit after the accident.
 Dozens of lawyers hurried to Alton, reportedly approaching families even in the morgue and in hospitals.
 The soft-drink truck was owned by Valley Coca-Cola, a division of the soft drink company.
 The bus manufacturer was sued on the grounds that the standard rear emergency door should have been supplemented with an exit on the left side of the bus, which would have permitted most or all of the children to escape (this crash occurred only months after another bus disaster in Kentucky, in which the number of emergency exits played a role in fatalities).
 The community of Alton was sued by families because the pit was not thoroughly barricaded.

 The State Bar of Texas sought to bring actions against lawyers whom it believed to be paying people to refer clients to them.
 Some families who settled soon after the accident sued again after discovering that other families had received larger settlements.
 The 350 lawsuits resulted in settlements totaling more than $150 million.
 In the end, Valley Coca-Cola paid some $144 million in claims, of which lawyers took an estimated $50 million.
 Families who lost children received about $4.5 million from Valley Coca-Cola for each boy or girl who died, while the 60 children who survived each received an estimated $500,000 to $900,000.

 Few of the citizens of Alton attended the criminal trial for the truck driver.
 Many think that the money received from the lawsuits only brought the town trouble.

+Intertextual connection

+Banks's 2012 novel Lost Memory of Skin reveals that, after the events of The Sweet Hereafter, Dolores Driscoll moved to Florida in an effort "to get away from the memories of all that and try to start her life over in her late fifties."